omeka/omeka-s-enduser/docs/modules/mapping.md

 ![Map with timeline](../modules/modulesfiles/Mapping-timelinePublic1.png)

 The Mapping module has no global configuration settings.
 It adds several new metadata fields to each item, and a new "Mapping" tab to each item edit screen, as well as several batch-editing options for items.
 It adds optional location-based search fields to the advanced search pages on the admin and public interfaces, controlled on a site-by-site basis by [Site Settings](../sites/site_settings.md#settings).
+It also adds:

-It also adds page blocks to [Site Pages](../sites/site_pages.md) that can display maps and timelines for browsing, and a "Map Browse" page, found in the [Site Navigation settings](../sites/site_navigation.md).
+- page blocks to [Site Pages](../sites/site_pages.md) that can display maps and timelines for browsing
+- a "Map Browse" page, found in the [Site Navigation settings](../sites/site_navigation.md)
+- [resource blocks to items and item sets](../sites/site_theme.md#select-regions-and-blocks) (not media), which can be repositioned within the regions offered by a given site's theme.

 Mapping can work with the [Collecting](../modules/collecting.md#prompts) module, by allowing users filling out the contribution form to provide geolocation data for their submissions.
 Users click directly on a map to place a marker, and can optionally provide a text label for the marker.
 See the Collecting module page for more information.